nicoRomeroCuruchet/mini-quadruped/README.md

 The **src** directory contains the code that should be executed with the STM32CubeIDE and deployed on the microcontroller stm32f103c8t6.
 Run STM32CubeIDE, go to File -> Import, pull down the tab 'General', select 'Project from Folder or Archive' and click next.
 Finally, choose the path of **src** where you have cloned in your pc.

+In src/Core/Src/ in this directory there are three files:

+- main.c
+- inverse_kinematics.c
+- MPU6050.c